Maximinodotpy/articles/032 - Conways Game Of Life/_blog/article.md

 ### Other Control Code

-Lastly we add two more event listeners that will handle stopping and reseting the simulation and grid data.
+Lastly we add two more event listeners that will handle stopping and resetting the simulation and grid data.

 ```js
 stopButton.addEventListener('pointerdown', () => {